tetrateio/lula/docs/reference/domains/api-domain.md

         # Body (optional): a json-compatible string to pass into the request as the request body.
         body: |
 stringjsondata
-        # executable (optional): Lula will request user verification before performing API actions if *any* API request is flagged "executable".
+        # executable (optional, default false): Lula will request user verification before performing API actions if *any* API request is flagged "executable".
         executable: true
         # options (optional): Request-level options have the same specification as the api-spec-level options at the top.
 These options apply only to this request.
         options:
-          # timeout (optional): configures the request timeout.
+          # timeout (optional, default 30s): configures the request timeout.
 The default timeout is 30 seconds (30s).
 The timeout string is a number followed by a unit suffix (ms, s, m, h, d), such as 30s or 1m.
           timeout: 30s
-          # proxy (optional): Specifies a proxy server for all requests.
+          # proxy (optional): Specifies a proxy server for this request.
           proxy: "https://my.proxy"
-          # headers (optional):  a map of key value pairs to send with all requests.
+          # headers (optional): a map of key value pairs to send with this request.
           headers:
             key: "value"
             my-customer-header: "my-custom-value"